Invasion of Corsica (1794): Aftermath

 In 1796, resentment against British taxation added to the political stresses of the colony, and in March some of the central highlands of the island rose up against the British, centred on the Corte area.
 For several months there was scattered fighting between rebels and Corsican government forces, including a successful British offensive at Ajaccio and another near Bastia which failed to come to grips with rebel forces.
 Eventually, unable to effectively crush the rebellion and with French agents operating openly on the island, Elliot placated some rebels and pacified others achieving some stability by October.
 The situation in the Mediterranean was deteriorating however, with British forces increasingly stretched by Bonaparte's victories in Italy.

 In August 1796 the government of Spain signed the Treaty of San Ildefonso with the French Republic, declaring war on Great Britain.
 The British forces in the Mediterranean, operating at the end of long and vulnerable supply chains, now found a large and powerful enemy to their rear.
 Gibraltar in particular was under threat, and orders were immediately sent to Elliot stripping the British garrison of Corsica to defend the fortress at the entrance to the Mediterranean.
 When news broke in Corsica in October, the simmering rebellions spread.
 Revolutionary committees appeared in towns across the island, who began to negotiate terms with the French forces in Italy.
 On 14 October Nelson forced the committees in Bastia to disperse on threat of violence, but French troops had already landed at Macinaggio and on 19–20 October Elliot and the remaining British military and diplomatic personnel and 370 Corsican refugees embarked on Nelson's convoy and sailed for Portoferraio.
 Over the next week the remaining garrisons at Calvi and San Fiorenzo were withdrawn, the defences of the latter deliberately destroyed.
 By this point French troops under Antoine Gentili had already captured most of the island with Corsican support.
 In December 1796, the British fleet, now under the command of Sir John Jervis, withdrew from the Mediterranean entirely.

 Eight years later, when the British government was designing invasion defences during the Napoleonic Wars, the resistance of the Torra di Mortella in 1794 was recalled, and sketches were rediscovered.
 From these designs more than a hundred towers were ordered to be built along the south and east coasts of Britain.
 Known as Martello Towers due to a garbled translation, by the time they were completed the invasion threat was over.

+In 1814, British troops landed on Corsica again; brushing aside French resistance they again occupied the island.
+The Treaty of Bastia gave the British crown sovereignty over the island, but it was later repudiated by Lord Castlereagh who insisted that the island should be returned to a restored French monarchy and so they withdrew.